peterlidee/dive-in-next-13-tests/blog/5.Nesting/Nesting.md

 }
 ```

 And the test works as expected.
 The route is dynamic and the logs are the same as above.
-This proves static or dynamic rendering is not affected by nesting client inside server components.
+This proves static or dynamic rendering does not affect nesting client inside server components.

 ### Nesting client components inside server components

 Client components are components that:

 - Have interactivity and event listeners.
-- Use state or lifecycle hooks
-- Use custom hooks that use state of lifecycle hooks.
+- Use certain hooks.
 - Use browser only API's.
 - Are class components.